microsoft/Tools-for-Health-Data-Anonymization/README.md

 ```

 ### FHIR Path Rules
-FHIR path rules can be used to specify the de-identification methods for individual elements.
+FHIR path rules can be used to specify the de-identification methods for individual elements as well as elements of specific data types.
 Ex:

 ```json
 {"path": "Organization.identifier", "method": "keep"}